rspivak/crammit/README.rst

 Information file
 ----------------
-Crammit produces a bundle information file in {output}/assetsinfo.yaml that holds information about all bundles.
+Crammit produces a bundle information file in {output}/assetsinfo.yaml that contains different details about all generated bundles.
 The information includes SHA1 fingerprint (if enabled) for a bundle, output file names and their corresponding sizes in bytes.

-- *raw* - concatenated files
+- *raw* - concatenated original files
 - *min* - minifed files
 - *gz* - gzipped files